Seichis/DataGathering/README.md

 # DataGathering
+An Android application that measures cognitive performance based on scientifically validated cognitive games for attention, short-term and long-term memory, speed, reaction time.
+The data are stored in order to be accessible from the reseachers, while the user can explore her scores through visualisations and history overview.

 The Android application prototype represents a standalone Android application which handles cognitive performance data when completing the tasks and provides scheduling and alarm capabilities.
 All data collected is stored for later usage,